File 1099-DIV Online

 Form 1099-DIV, “Dividends and Distributions,” is an IRS document used to report income from certain distributions that you have received in a tax year.
 This form has two purposes:

 - To report dividends and other distributions from investments such as stocks, mutual funds, and corporations.
+It’s different from form 1099-INT (reports interest income).

 - It provides information to both taxpayers and the IRS, ensuring accurate reporting of dividend income.